alvinnws/advent-of-code/README.md

 Picture of my input's lava lagoon
 ### 18-2
 Of course, break brute force by making you do the same thing but much too many times more.
 I did think about the shoelace method the for part 1, but somehow figured that would be more work.
 It was not.
 My part 2 is of course much more optimised that part 1 as a result.
 For some reason though, the perimeter was only half counted, not sure about the maths behind that.
+### 19-1
+I took my time to plan out how everything should function, and that paid off in a simple coding and debugging process, obtaining the answer fairly quickly.
+I did not feel stuck or lost, which is a positive.